-USABLE FRESH WATER TANK CAPACITY: The amount of water that can be drawn out of the freshwater tank, measured to the nearest whole gallon.
+USABLE FRESH WATER The amount of water that can be drawn out of the fresh water tank, measured and rounded down to the nearest whole gallon.

-WET COG: Center of Gravity when the unit has weights defined as wet.
-The COG is the point measured from the exterior front wall to the point where the camper is balanced.
+WET COG: Center of Gravity on a truck camper; this is the point measured from the exterior front wall to the point where the camper is balanced- the center, when the unit has weights defined as wet

 WET TONGUE WEIGHT: The actual weight pressing down on the hitch ball by a trailer containing all standard equipment with fuel and fluids, but before adding passengers or cargo, passengers, or optional equipment.
-The spare tire, battery(s), full propane bottle(s) and a full fresh water tank are considered standard wet weight equipment.
+The spare tire, battery(s), full LP tank(s) glycol fluid, and a full fresh water tank are considered standard wet weight equipment.

-WET WEIGHT: The actual weight of a camper containing all standard equipment with fuel and fluids, but before adding passengers or cargo, passengers, or optional equipment.
-The spare tire installed, battery(s), full propane bottle(s) and a full fresh water tank are considered standard wet weight equipment.
+WET WEIGHT: The actual weight of a camper containing all standard equipment with fuel and fluids, but before adding cargo, passengers, or optional equipment.
+The spare tire (on trailers), battery(s), full propane bottle(s), glycol fluid, and a full fresh water tank are considered standard wet weight equipment.
 (Note: nuCamp defines wet weight as different from Curb weight. nuCamp's wet weight takes a full fresh water tank into consideration, while federal regulation defines water in tanks as cargo and curb weight is "the weight of a trailer/motor vehicle with standard equipment, including the maximum capacity of fuel, oil and coolant.")

 ©nuCamp.
 Rights reserved.
 Information deemed accurate as possible at time of creation. nuCamp reserves the right to make refinements during the model year without notice.
 All weights, capacities, dimensions are approximate.
 It is the owner's responsibility to select proper tow vehicle/equipment for proper and safe operation.
-AVIA-MAN-001
+CIR620-MAN-002